 Avoid consuming this drink for long periods of time, periodically stop its consumption.
 If you experience negative effects on yourself when you consume ginger carrot juice, stop consuming it immediately and ask your doctor before consuming it if possible.

 Do not use ginger carrot juice without a doctor's permission if you are pregnant or breastfeeding or taking medication regularly.
-Carrots and Benefits in Pregnancy – Is Craving Carrots a Sign of Sex? you can also benefit from our article titled "
+Carrots and Benefits in Pregnancy – Is Craving Carrots Sign of Sex? you can also benefit from our article titled "

 Last Words About the Benefits and Harms of Ginger Carrot Juice